Chicago Mayor Lori Lightfoot loses re-election bid

 She was the first black woman and the first openly gay person to serve as head of America's third-largest city.

-The Democrat conceded defeat on Tuesday to two challengers, both Democrats, who will advance to a 4 April run-off vote.
+The Democrat conceded defeat on Tuesday to two challengers, both Democrats, who will advance to a run-off next month.

 Ms Lightfoot's defeat makes her the city's first one-term mayor in four decades.